We spent a year calling Penang, Malaysia home. It was a fabulous year and we are always talking about the possibility of moving back.

 1. The Haze

-The Haze is the biggest problem we faced during our time in Malaysia.
+One of the disadvantages of living in Malaysia is living with air pollution.
+Haze is the biggest problem we faced during our time in Malaysia.
 It’s an air pollution problem that comes from illegal fires on a huge scale in Indonesia in the dry season.

 This can cause health problems and it’s recommended to stay inside when it is bad.
 On bad days, it was hard to even see anything outside our windows and you can feel the crap you are breathing in going inside.

 How much of a problem it is depends on where you are and luck in some part.
 Some years, it barely a problem, others, it’s terrible.
 We were there on a bad year and there was a week when it was really bad.

 We ended up checking into a hotel where everything was more closed off and we didn’t feel it as much as we did in our house.
 If it had lasted longer, we would have flown elsewhere for awhile given we had young kids and I was pregnant.

 When the sun started setting, stray dogs would come out around where we lived in Batu Ferringhi.
 It was a bit scary with kids and we would would briskly past them, try to keep the kids calm and cross our fingers.

 It wasn’t a huge deal and nothing like what I have seen in some other countries, but it wasn’t something I enjoyed either.

 3. Things Not Always Working The Way You Expect

 One of the problems of being away is definitely that you don’t know how things work in a way that you naturally know at home.